The Kingdom of Jaffna

 The Entrance Archway

-The Entrance Archway of the Royal Palace at Cankili Thoppu in Nallur was acquired by the British rulers in 1907.
+The Entrance Archway to the Royal Palace at Cankili Thoppu in Nallur was acquired by the British rulers in 1907.
 The Entrance Archway is sheltered by a roof and still being preserved.

 The Royal Market